onflow/flow-cli/internal/super/generator/fixtures/README_with_deps.md

 - `/cadence` - This is where your Cadence smart contracts code lives

-Inside `cadence` folder you will find:
+Inside the `cadence` folder you will find:
 - `/contracts` - This folder contains your Cadence contracts (these are deployed to the network and contain the business logic for your application)
   - `ExampleContract.cdc`
 - `/scripts` - This folder contains your Cadence scripts (read-only operations)